Background

 Tracer

 Tracer is used to summarise the posterior estimates of the various parameters sampled by the Markov Chain.
 This program can be used for visual inspection and to assess convergence.
 It helps to quickly view median estimates and 95% highest posterior density intervals of the parameters, and calculates the effective sample sizes (ESS) of parameters.
 It can also be used to investigate potential parameter correlations.
-We will be using Tracer v1.7.0.
+We will be using Tracer v1.7.2.

 Practical: Selecting a clock model

-Setting up the Strict clock analysis
+Setting up the strict clock analysis

 In BEAUti:

-- Start a new analysis using the Standard template.
+- Start a new analysis using the

-- Import HBV.nex using menu
+template.- Import HBV.nex using

 File > Import alignment

-.- In the tip-dates panel, select
+.- In the

-tip dates
+panel, selectUse tip dates

-option, taking group 2 (see Fig 2).- In the site model panel, select
+and take group 2 (see Fig 2).- In the

-- Uncheck menu
+- Uncheck

 Mode > Automatic set clock rate